IBM/SalesEnablement-VMware-L3/docs/Dedicated/Managing.md

 21. Click the **Services** option in the left hand menu.
 22. Click the **Veeam** link in the table of **Services**.

 Notice the details provided for the **Veeam** service.
-Instructions and the necessary IDs and passwords are provided for accessing the **Veeam** instances that was automatically deployed with the VCS instance.
+Instructions and the necessary IDs and passwords are provided for accessing the **Veeam** instances that were automatically deployed with the VCS instance.
 Note, one of the first steps that clients will want to perform is to configure Veeam to backup deployed VMs.

 23. Click anywhere on the screen to continue.
 24. Click the **Add** button.